 This U.S. government site provides information about hundreds of jobs.
 Information includes: Training and education needed; Earnings; Expected job openings; What people do on the job; and, Working conditions.
 Go to the OOH index page and make a list of ten jobs that look interesting to you.
 Then, read the descriptions and make notes about those jobs to help you build your list of potential occupations to research.

 Roadtrip Nation is a movement that inspires people to define their own roads in life by doing what they love.
 Roadtrippers have interviewed inspirational leaders from all walks of life to find out how they built lives around their passions.
 Learn more on how you can engage in the Roadtrip Nation Movement.
-You can Watch the Roadtrip Nation public television series and "Join the Conversation" to share your voice in Roadtrip Nation’s online community.
+You can Watch the Roadtrip Nation public television series and "Participate in the Movement" to share your voice in Roadtrip Nation’s online community.